-When you are shopping around for auto insurance, you will not find a policy that is specifically called full coverage auto insurance.
+When you are shopping around for auto insurance, you may notice that you will not find a policy that is specifically called full coverage auto insurance.
 While no policies are actually considered to be full coverage, this designation typically means that a policy includes liability coverage, comprehensive coverage and collision.
 With this type of policy, you protect yourself against these three major sources of loss that you could experience when driving a car.
 The liability component is very important so that you can limit your personal liability if you are at fault should you find yourself involved in an auto accident.

 When you buy a full coverage auto insurance policy, you may also elect to add other optional coverages into your policy.
 For instance, you could buy a rider that reimburses you for the cost of any rental cars that you have to pay for after you are in a wreck.
 Some full coverage auto insurance policies also allow you to buy roadside assistance protection.
 This way, if your car breaks down on the side of the road, you can receive the help you need to get back on the road.

 What Comprehensive Covers

 Comprehensive auto insurance can provide you with coverage in a number of different circumstances.
 For example, if your car is damaged in a fire, this insurance helps pay to replace the car or repair it if it is not deemed a total loss.
-If your car is damaged by someone in an act of vandalism, your comprehensive auto insurance policy pays you a benefit.
+If your car is damaged by someone in an act of vandalism, you can expect your comprehensive auto insurance policy to pay you a benefit.
 If your car is stolen or if something inside the car is stolen, this is the policy that you would want in order to make sure you're reimbursed and receive money to replace it.